Arthropod vectors of diseases.

 Harpenden: Brambleby Books, 2014.
 Octavo, laminated boards, colour photographs, illustrations, maps, graphs, tables.
 The African Queen is one of the world's commonest butterflies, principally in Africa and Asia.
 The book concerns its lifecycle and ecology, behaviour, genetics, host preferences, parasites and migration, and especially its phylogeny and evolution.
 This is.....
 More

-London: Imperial Bureau of Entomology, 1930.
-Plain paper.
-34 plates, text illustrations, map, signed by a contributiong author for John Evans.
+Sydney: Imperial Bureau of Entomology, 1930.
+Octavo, 34 plates, text illustrations, map, signed by a contributiong author for John Evans.
 More

 Berkeley: University of California Press, 2008.
 Octavo, softcover.
 Provides information on 75 valid species of parasitic wasps.
 More